GCSE calculator: options, features and best models in 2025

 • Regression

-Students sitting the higher-tier GCSE maths papers will benefit from using a more advanced scientific calculator such as the Casio fx-991CW.
-This is a good option for those looking to gain confidence in solving equations, offering the necessary functionality to check answers to:
+This handset is a particularly good option for those looking to gain confidence in solving equations, offering the necessary functionality to check solutions to:

 • Linear equations